-In the history of Shanghai, especially from 1850s to 1950s, Jews made an important cultural impact on the economic and development of Shanghai.
+In the history of Shanghai, especially from the 1850s to the 1950s, Jews made an important cultural impact on the economy and development of Shanghai.
 There are many Jewish sites that still stand, which can tell you the story of Jews in Shanghai.

-- Jewish life in Shanghai dates back to the beginning of the 19th century.
-They made an important cultural impact on the economic and development of Shanghai.
-During the World War II, the city saved an estimated 30,000 Jewish lives by welcoming refugees fleeing the Nazis.
+Shanghai Jewish History- Jewish life in Shanghai dates back to the beginning of the 19th century.
+They made an important cultural impact on the economy and development of Shanghai.
+During World War II, the city saved an estimated 30,000 Jewish lives by welcoming refugees fleeing the Nazis.

 - The First Wave of Jewish Migration to Shanghai (1843-1920): Mainly doing business in Shanghai.